 Well, if you don't include transport and sleep in those 30 euros, yeah, it might be ok.

 A pretty tight budget but still doable.
 There are a lot of beautiful experience to do for free, related to history and architecture for example, as well as nature and beach life.

-Be careful on your drinking, that's where most of the money goes. almost 4 years ago
+Be careful on your drinking, that's where most of the money goes. about 4 years ago

 Yeah 30 euros is ok.
 Last time when I was there with my girlfriend, I lost my card so we were super short on cash.
 We managed to only spend on the colosseum ticket at 6 euros each( students and after 5 i think) and food from the street vendor.
 So i think we only spent like 30 euros for both of us.

 The vibrant outdoor markets of Campo dei Fiori provides a lively scene, filled with throngs of eager shoppers, friendly vendors and plenty of colours, flavours and scents.
 Holidaymakers on a budget will find a plethora of stores selling fresh produce perfect for a picnic lunch, or for cooking a delicious dinner back in their vacation rental.

 Art lovers should not miss out on a visit to Gelleria Borghese.
 Housed in a villa in the middle of the Borghese family estate, the impressive collection includes works by neoclassical artists such as Antonio Canova, Gian Lorenzo Bernini and Michelangelo Merisi da Caravaggio.